21 Creating Good Charts

 Do you see the gorilla and lionness?
 Or do you see a tree?
 Here, we’re not entirely sure which part of the image is the figure and which is the background.

 The ambiguous figures shown above demonstrate that our brains are actively imposing order upon the visual stimuli we encounter.
-There are some heuristics for how this order is applied which impact our perception of statistical graphs.

 The word GESTALT, written such that there is a white bar over the G, illustrating the principle of closure, the E is made up of black squares, indicating proximity, the S has a bar going through it such that the middle part of the S is behind the bar, illustrating continuation, the Ts are both striped, illustrating similarity, and the A and L are smushed together, with a tree appearing within the A (the bar is missing across the A) to illustrate figure/ground.

-In graphics, we can leverage the Gestalt principles of grouping to create order and meaning.
+In graphics, we make use of the Gestalt principles of grouping to create order and meaning.
 If we color points by another variable, we are creating groups of similar points which assist with the perception of groups instead of individual observations.
 If we add a trend line, we create the perception that the points are moving “with” the line (in most cases), or occasionally, that the line is dividing up two groups of points.
 Depending on what features of the data you wish to emphasize, you might choose different aesthetics mappings, facet variables, and factor orders.

 Suppose I want to emphasize the change in life expectancy between 1982 and 2007.
 For this, we’ll use the Gapminder [5] data which is found in the gapminder packages in R and python.